What customers hate about live chat for support (and how to fix it)

 It’s your first time on a website for an HR software product.
 You’ve read the home page and are ready to dive into some of the features to see whether the product will be a fit for your business.
 But before you can read through a paragraph on their information page, you get a pop-up over the text asking if you want to live chat for help.
 But I don’t even know what the features are yet, you think, and hastily close out the box.

 Sound familiar?
 It’s a common refrain and one that can be found again and again in discussions of the pros and cons of live chat for support:

 Knowing when, exactly, to have a live chat box pop up can be tricky and can depend on your product and the average behavior of users on your website.
-If you are selling clothing, you might want to pop up a live chat box on a product page in the same time it might take someone to comfortably get through sales content on a software site.
+If you are selling clothing, you might want to pop up a live chatbox on a product page at the same time it might take someone to comfortably get through sales content on a software site.

-Regardless of when that point is for your company, one thing is for sure: You can’t just shove live chat in users faces on any old page as soon as customers navigate there.
+Regardless of when that point is for your company, one thing is for sure: You can’t just shove live chat in the users’ faces on any old page as soon as customers navigate there.
 Give them a little time to poke around and absorb the information in front of them.

 4. Responses are slow

 You can be honest — raise your hand if you are like one of the 21% of companies that admit they don’t always answer live chat for support requests.

 Keep your hand up if you leave customers waiting north of the average wait time — 2 minutes and 40 seconds — for live chat.